Plan Your Trip to San Antonio

-For a delightful dose of historic ambience, consider such gems as the St. Anthony, a National Historic Landmark; Sheraton Gunter, where legendary bluesman Robert Johnson recorded many of his famous songs; the Victorian Fairmount Hotel; the hip Hotel Havana; or the Menger Hotel, where Teddy Roosevelt is said to have recruited his Rough Riders.
-The 146-room Hotel Emma is an 1894 landmark that anchors the Pearl Brewery development.
+For a delightful dose of historic ambience, consider such finer gems as the St. Anthony, a National Historic Landmark; the Sheraton Gunter, where legendary bluesman Robert Johnson recorded many of his famous songs; the Menger Hotel, where Teddy Roosevelt is said to have recruited his Rough Riders in its bar; or the Hotel Emma, an 1894 landmark that anchors the Pearl development.

-Ways to save: Home rental agencies like HomeAway, VRBO and Airbnb may save you money over a hotel stay.
-You can find good rental deals near downtown, in the historic and charming areas of King William and Monte Vista.
-Or book the wallet-friendly Drury Inn, Homewood Suites or Towne Place Suites.
+Ways to save: Home rental agencies like HomeAway, Vrbo and Airbnb may save you money.
+Find good rental deals near downtown, in the historic King William District and Monte Vista.
+Or book the wallet-friendly Drury Inn, Homewood Suites, Hotel Indigo River Walk or Towne Place Suites.

 How to get there

 Ways to save: Many of the city’s hotels offer a complimentary shuttle, so check when you book your room.
 The airport has a hotel kiosk with a courtesy phone.
-The city’s bus service, VIA, goes to downtown for $1.30 (with discounted rates of only 60 cents for seniors).
+The city’s bus service, VIA, takes travelers downtown for $1.30 (with discounted rates of only 60 cents for seniors).
 There is also door-to-door paratransit service with advance reservation.
-An ADA-compliant SuperShuttle costs $15 from the airport to downtown.
-Ride services, such as Uber or Lyft, offer cost-effective transportation — but watch out for surge pricing at busy times.
+An ADA-compliant airport shuttle costs $15 from the airport to downtown.
+Ride-booking services, such as Uber or Lyft, offer cost-effective transportation, but watch for surge pricing during busy times.

 Activities to arrange before you go

-Even though San Antonio is a last-minute kind of town, reservations for the city’s hottest restaurants are usually a must.
+Even though San Antonio is a last-minute kind of town, reservations for the city’s hottest restaurants and attractions are usually a must.
 Skip at least one line and buy tickets in advance for a narrated cruise on the River Walk with Go Rio River Cruises.
 If you have the grandkids along or just enjoy amusement parks, get your tickets for SeaWorld San Antonio (mostly accessible) and Six Flags Fiesta Texas (fully accessible) in advance to avoid the ticketing lines.
 SeaWorld San Antonio is also home to Aquatica, a large water park.
 For a guided tour of the Alamo, buy your tickets at least 24 hours ahead.
 Also buy tickets in advance online for Sea Life San Antonio aquarium and LEGOLAND Discovery Center, both downtown.

 What to pack

 San Antonio is a very casual city, accustomed to hosting guests from all over the world.
-Shorts, T-shirts and flip-flops rule, especially if you're downtown at the popular attractions.
-That’s fine, but if you’re going to a sit-down restaurant, go business casual, with comfortable walking shoes, khakis or nice shorts and a short-sleeved shirt.
-At night, dress smartly, and you’ll look like an executive or a savvy local.
+Shorts, T-shirts and sandals rule on sunny days, especially downtown at popular attractions.
+But for dining at sit-down restaurants or for an evening out, go business casual, with comfortable walking shoes, khakis, nice shorts, summer dresses or short-sleeved shirts.
+Dress smartly at night, and you’ll look like an executive or a savvy local.

 The weather can be unpredictable.
-Make sure to pack an umbrella.
-Not only does it protect you from a sudden rainstorm, it’s great to provide shade on those 100-plus-degree days.
+Make sure to pack an umbrella for a sudden rain shower and to provide shade on 100-plus-degree summer days

 Overall, San Antonio is a safe destination with a lower crime rate than similarly sized metro areas.
-Property crimes have fallen more than 4 percent over the past six years.
-The city saw a spike in violence in 2016, but those crimes dropped by 6 percent in 2017 and didn’t involve visitors.
-Even though it may feel like a small town, it is a big city, requiring commonsenseprecautions.
-Avoid walking alone at night, stay in more populated areas and always keep your purse or wallet secure.
+Property crimes have fallen more than 4 percent over the past several years, and most violent crimes didn’t involve visitors.
+Yet even though San Antonio feels like a friendly small town, it’s a big city requiring commonsense precautions.
+Avoid walking alone at night, stay in more populated areas, and always keep your purse or wallet secure.
 Also, be cautious around the edge of the River Walk, which doesn’t have railings.